AmpersandTarski/Ampersand/docs/the-tools-we-use/installation-of-rap/redeploying-rap3.md

 3. Upgrade to a new version of RAP
 4. Upgrade to a new version of Ubuntu
 5. Refresh the configuration\
-   Refreshing the RAP4 configuration is something you need to do only when developers tell you to do that.&#x20;
+   Refreshing the RAP4 configuration is something you need to do only when developers tell you to do that.

 ## Connecting to the RAP4 server